GeorgeBethel/ros_vision/README.md

 This package is created to make detection easy with openCV through ROS. it enables you to do face detection using openCV and publishes the detection results to a ROS topic.
 It also enables you to easily attach your camera frame on whichever parent frame you want through a convinient yaml file.

-In addition to detection, it also alows you to adjust HSV values and save the settings on the fly
+In addition to detection, it also alows you to adjust HSV values and save the settings on the fly.

+This package works pretty well in ROS 1 melodic and Noetic

 ## Directories
 ```